Student Positions Law & Non-Legal

 Subregion 34, (Hartford)

-Division of Operations-Management (Headquarters) See: NLRB Organizational Chart and the description below about the Compliance Unit about the volunteer student assistant (legal) as this is a similar position.
+Division of Operations-Management (Headquarters) See: NLRB Organizational Chart and the description below about volunteer student assistant positions available for all students, including law students.

 NOTE - In general, applications for the Fall semester internships are due on or before July 15 and the list will be purged on September 30.
 Applications for the Spring semester are due on or before November 15 and will be purged on December 30.
 Applications for the summer are due on or before April 15 and will be purged on May 30.
 You must reapply for each semester.
 If your school is on the quarter system, please indicate in your cover letter what time period you would like to be considered for an internship.